populationgenomics/rare-disease/resources/seqr_metadata_templates/README.md

 2. [CSV template](csv_templates/pedigree_template.csv)<br />

-2.2.&emsp;Information relating to **all** individuals should be documented in a single *pedigree_template* file.If an individual appears in the Paternal ID or Maternal ID column, then that individual needs their own dedicated row.
+2.2.&emsp;Information relating to **all** individuals should be documented in a single *pedigree_template* file.
+If an individual appears in the Paternal ID or Maternal ID column, then that individual needs their own dedicated row.

 **Note**: You should only have one *pedigree_template* file. <br />&emsp;&emsp;&ensp;&ensp;This single file can contain as many individuals as described in your cohort/dataset. <br />&emsp;&emsp;&ensp;&ensp;Do not create separate *pedigree_template* files for each individual in your cohort/dataset.